What is the Reactivity Series?

 Therefore, the reactivity series of metals can be used to predict the reactions between metals and water.

 Reaction Between Metals and Acids

-Lead and the metals ranking above lead on the activity series form salts when reacted with hydrochloric acid or sulfuric acid.
+Lead and the metals ranking above lead on the activity series form salts when reacted with hydrochloric acid or sulphuric acid.
 These reactions also involve the liberation of hydrogen gas.
-The reaction between zinc and sulfuric acid is an example of such a reaction.
+The reaction between zinc and sulphuric acid is an example of such a reaction.
 Here, zinc sulfate and H2 gas are formed as products.
 The chemical equation is: